-Pursuan following L to the developme t to clause 7ocal Housing listed section ent that is not ing Objectives 3.1 (b) of the R-Codes, the 9 Objectives augment or add s of the R-Codes.
-For all t subject to the R-Codes, the as Design Principles. provisions listed sect subject nt to clause 7.3 is replace the De tions of the R-C to the R-Codes Con ned to Comply .1 (a) of the R-Codes, the following seemed to Comply requirements in the codes.
-For all development that is not , the following apply as Deemed-to-inply provisions. eet Setbac Augment 5.1.2 P2.1 Augment 6.1.3 P3 Dwellings should not detract from the streetscape by being set back too close or too far from the front boundary when compared with adjacent properties and the predominant streetscape character.
+Local Housing Objectives Pursuant to clause 7.3.1 (b) of the R-Codes, the following Local Housing Objectives augment or add to the listed sections of the R-Codes.
+For all development that is not subject to the R-Codes, the following apply as Design Principles. provisions listed sec subject nt to clause 7.3 is replace the De tions of the R-C to the R-Codes Con ned to Comply 1 (a) of the R-Codes, the following eemed to Comply requirements in the Codes.
+For all development that is not , the following apply as Deemed-tomply provisions. eet Setbac Augment 5.1.2 P2.1 Augment 6.1.3 P3 Dwellings should not detract from the streetscape by being set back too close or too far from the front boundary when compared with adjacent properties and the predominant streetscape character.
 Replace 5.1.2 C2.1 Replace 6.1.3 C3.1 Ground floor street setbacks to be an average of the two directly adjoining properties on either side of the proposed development.
 First floor development shall not be located within 10 meters of the primary street boundary; or New 5.1.2 P2.3 New 6.1.3 P3.1 First floor development is to be adequately setback to maintain the predominant single storey appearance of the streetscape.
 First floor development shall not be visible from Harley Street when measured in accordance with 'Figure 2 - Line of Sight'.
-Lot Bou ındary Se tbacks Augment 5.1.3 Augment 6.1.4 building bulk on adjoining properties by maintaining a setback similar to any adjoining properties or the predominant development context while also complying with relevant overshadowing and visual privacy requirements.
-Bui lding Heig ght
+Lot Bou ındary Se tbacks Augment 5.1.3 P3.1 Augment 6.1.4 P4.1 Reduce impacts of building bulk on adjoining properties by maintaining a setback similar to any adjoining properties or the predominant development context while also complying with relevant overshadowing and visual privacy requirements.
+Bui Iding Hei ght